MicrosoftEdge/MSEdgeExplainers/EditContext/explainer.md

   2. Unless Monaco duplicates the whole document into the textarea element, only a fraction of the content can be read before Narrator moves prematurely out of the document content and starts reading elsewhere on the page.

 ### Trouble Collaborating in Word Online while Composing Text
-[This video](https://www.youtube.com/watch?v=s7Ga2VYFiGo) shows a Word Online collaboration feature where two users can see each other's edits and caret positions.
+[This video](https://www.youtube.com/watch?v=s7Ga2VYFiGo) shows a Word Online's collaboration feature where two users can see each other's edits and caret positions.
 Collaboration is suspended though while composition is in progress.
 When composition is active, updates to the view (especially nearby the composition) may cancel the composition and prevent text input.

 To work around this problem, Word Online waits until the composition finishes before updating the view.
 Some Chinese IMEs don't auto commit their composition; it just keeps going until the user types Enter.
 As a result, collaboration may be blocked for some time.